COVID-19 Information

 Current COVID-19 Requirements at SLAC

-If you are a User, Visitor (business or casual), or Affliate, contact your Point of Contact (POC) if you test positive for COVID. - Masking is not required, but strongly recommended (while the San Mateo County COVID-19 Community Level is green/low).
-You are encouraged to continue wearing a mask indoors or outdoors if you prefer to do so, especially when meeting in large groups.
+• Masking is not generally required on the SLAC site while the San Mateo County COVID-19 Community Level is green/low.
+You are encouraged to wear a mask if you prefer to do so, especially while in large groups.

 Note that gatherings (events, conferences, lectures, tours, etc) may have additional other specific guidance based on the Safety Plan they have worked out for the particular event.
 Point of Contacts should see the internal Gatherings page for details and a template for Safety Plans.